protontypes/open-sustainable-technology/education.md

 - [LPDAAC-Data-Resource](https://github.com/nasa/LPDAAC-Data-Resources) - This repository is a place to find data user resources that demonstrate how to use NASA Land Processes Distributed Active Archive Center (LP DAAC) tools, services, and data.
 - [E-TRAINEE](https://github.com/3dgeo-heidelberg/etrainee) - Course on Time Series Analysis in Remote Sensing for Understanding Human-Environment Interactions
 - [GALUP](https://github.com/SERVIR-WA/GALUP) - Build local capacity in the region of Ghana regarding remote sensing and GIS, and transfer the land use planning framework for continued planning.
+- [OCO2-OCO3](https://github.com/sagarlimbu0/OCO2-OCO3) - For public accessibility and data visualization, a beginner-level tutorial is available for users interested in exploring the OCO2 and OCO3 data.

 ## Earth Systems